recursivedesire/CommandSystem/README.md

 Chaturbate-AppV2-DevKit provides a streamlined solution to develop apps for the Chaturbate App v2 platform using the v0.35.0 API.
 Write and test with TypeScript, then compile to JavaScript for deployment.

 ## Features
 - ✅ TypeScript integration with Babel.
+Enhanced with a custom Babel plugin for optimized bundling, tailored for the Chaturbate App v2 platform.
+[See detailed mechanics](./PLUGIN-DOCS.md).
 - ✅ Seamless TypeScript-to-JavaScript compilation, Chaturbate-ready.
 - ✅ Local API definitions and docs for Chaturbate App v2.
 - ✅ AVA-powered unit testing with TSC and proxyquire.